hanjingo/doc/interview.md

 #### Finds the maximum sum of any contiguous subarray using Kadane's algorithm.

-The algorithm maintains two variables: `max_ending_here` to track teh maimum sum ending at the current position, and `max_so_far` for the overall maximum sum found so far.
+Kadane's algorithm finds the maximum sum of any contiguous subarray in O(n) time.
+It works by keeping track of the current subarray sum and resetting it to 0 if it becomes negative because a negative prefix only reduces future sums.
+The maximum sum seen so far is tracked separately.
+This elegantly handles all negative numbers by always keeping at least one element.

 For more info, see: [Search Algorithm Summary#Kadane's Algorithm](ALGO/search.md), [Search Problem](ALGO/LEET_CODE/search.md)